minisemi/Bookster/README.md

 with using React.
 Going on we will implement more 3rd party liberaries as needed, which React is great for.
 React suits us as we want a user friendly application with fast data rendering.
 For backend we will use Node.js with the Express framework.
-We will use SQLite for storing data, which will mostly be used for storage of end-user data and organization user data.
+We will use MySQL for storing data, which will mostly be used for storage of end-user data and organization user data.
 End-user data includes profile information and preferences, login info etc. Organization user data includes bookables, schedules and as well as login info for the organizations.
 We will use